thomasrosen/system-info/possible-clutter.md

 ### Apple Music Artwork caching
 The folder `~/Library/Containers/com.apple.AMPArtworkAgent` was a few GB.
 This is apperently a process to cache artwork for apple music.

+### .git repo folders
+Sometimes cleaning up a git repo is a good idea.
+Linus has some words about that here: https://gcc.gnu.org/legacy-ml/gcc/2007-12/msg00165.html
+In short, run `git repack -a -d --depth=250 --window=250`.
+This apparently can take a long time, so run it over night.

 To be continued…

 ## Terminal Stuff